Waylon Jennings: The Nashville Sound

-Outlaw Country
+Outlaw country

-In an interview Jennings recalled the restrictions of the Nashville establishment: "They wouldn't let you do anything.
-You had to dress a certain way: you had to do everything a certain way....
-They kept trying to destroy me....
-I just went about my business and did things my way....
-You start messing with my music, I get mean."

 By 1972, after the release of Ladies Love Outlaws, his recording contract was nearing an end.
 Upon contracting hepatitis, Jennings was hospitalized.
 Sick and frustrated with the Nashville music industry, he was considering retirement.
 Albright visited him and convinced him to continue, suggesting he hire Neil Reshen as his new manager.
 Meanwhile, Jennings requested a $25,000 royalty advance from RCA Records to cover his living expenses during his recovery.
 The same day he met Reshen, RCA sent Jerry Bradley to offer Jennings $5,000 as a bonus for signing a new 5% royalty deal with RCA, the same terms he had accepted in 1965.
 After reviewing the offer with Reshen, he rejected it and hired Reshen.

 Reshen started to renegotiate Jennings's recording and touring contracts.
 At a meeting in a Nashville airport Jennings introduced Reshen to Willie Nelson.
 By the end of the meeting Reshen had become Nelson's manager as well.
 Jennings's new deal included a $75,000 advance and artistic control.
-Reshen advised Jennings to keep the beard that he had grown in the hospital, to match the image of Outlaw Country.
+Reshen advised Jennings to keep the beard that he had grown in the hospital, to match the image of outlaw country.

 By 1973 Nelson found success with Atlantic Records.
 Now based in Austin, Texas, he began to attract rock and roll fans to his shows, which gained him notice in its press.
 Atlantic Records made a bid to sign Jennings, but Nelson's rise to popularity persuaded RCA to renegotiate with him before losing another potential star.